 Welcome to our Transformation podcast series.
 Throughout our £48.8m transformation project Harriet Robinson, a Bristol local, journalist and massive music fan, will be delivering regular transformation podcasts and delving into the stories woven throughout the largest capital arts project ever to take place in the south west.

-Our auditoria are now closed, the seats are gone and the stage is about to be dismantled to make way for an innovative and modern performance space.
-This is an exciting moment in our Transformation as we begin to build a world-class concert hall for Bristol.
+Our auditoria are now closed, the seats are gone and the stage has been dismantled to make way for an innovative and modern performance space.
+This is an exciting moment in our Transformation as we build a world-class concert hall for Bristol.

 But while the physical changes to our building will be truly transformative, by delivering a venue that is the most accessible in the country, with 21st-century acoustic technology along with inspiring education facilities, the revolutionary ambition doesn’t end with bricks and mortar.

 In this podcast series Harriet will be discussing the physical changes with acousticians, leading musicians and construction experts, as well as exploring the philosophy behind our Transformation project and the complicated decisions we’ve taken as an organisation, including our decision to reopen the Hall in 2020 under a new name.

 Transformation Podcast Ep.1 – “We sell sound”, the acoustics of our new hall

 In this first episode, we discuss one of the most important aspects of the transformation – ensuring the new auditorium sounds amazing.
 We talk to journalists, conductors, building managers and of course acousticians about what goes into making a concert hall sound so good.

 Transformation Podcast Ep.2 – What’s in a name?

 In this second episode, we discuss one of the most complex decisions taken so far – the decision to reopen the transformed hall with a new name.